 If Person B tells you she can teach you how to knit for a fee, would you use her service?
 No. Because you have never seen her work, you don’t know her so you don’t trust that she is an expert.

-Instead, if Person A has a knitting pattern for sale or a course on how to knit, there’s a much higher probability you would buy because you have been reading her post and following her.
+Instead, if Person A has a knitting pattern for sale or a course on how to knit, there’s a much higher probability you would buy because you have been reading her post and have been following her.
 You trust her because she’s been building that relationship with you through her blog.

 Blogging helps promote your business